JSchneidler/nand2tetris/10_11_compiler/README.md

 ## Usage

-`JackC input_file`
+`python -m jack_compiler.cli <fileOrDir>`
-input_file - Path to a .jack file or directory containing one or more .jack files
+fileOrDir - Path to a .jack file or directory containing one or more .jack files

-The program generates a `.vm` file in Hack virtual machine language.
+Generates one `.vm` file per class in Hack virtual machine language.

 ## Architecture